McCloud River Subsidiaries and Affiliates

 The #988 powers a two car train through Algoma shortly after its arrival on the railroad.
 Photo from the Trans Northern history book.

 The Algoma Railroad had a third successful year in 1978.
-Trans Northern purchased another two passenger cars in that year, 1928-built former CB&Q #6167 that became Algoma #67 and a 1934-built former Milwaukee Road coach that became Algoma #4410.
-Both cars required substantial work before they could be placed in service.
+Trans Northern purchased another locomotive and two passenger cars for the Algoma Railroad in that year.
+The locomotive was a 1930-built Westinghouse 78-ton switcher, while the coaches were the 1928-built former CB&Q #6167 that became Algoma #67 and a 1934-built former Milwaukee Road coach that became Algoma #4410.
+All three required substantial work before they could be placed in service.
 Otherwise the railroad operated as it always had, running from Algoma to Casco Junction and back.
-Trans Northern expanded their operations in 1978 when they set up the Brillion & Forest Junction Railroad on 6.7 miles of former Chicago & Northwestern track that had been purchased by the local shippers and then contracted to Trans Northern.
+Trans Norther expanded their operations in 1978 when they set up the Brillion & Forest Junction Railroad on 6.7 miles of former Chicago & Northwestern track that had been purchased by the local shippers and then contracted to Trans Northern.
 The two railroads shared resources as needed.

 The #988 with an excursion train, probably in Rio Creek.
 Photo from the Trans Northern history book.

 The year 1979 started with a lot of promise for the Algoma Railroad.
 Trans Northern had many plans for the railroad under consideration, including renovating the "Taconite Trail" for special use on the excursions and restoring to operation one of the steam locomotives it owned, the former Chicago & Northwestern 4-6-0 #175, which had been built by Alco in 1908 as their c/n 45727.
 Unfortunately none of these plans came to pass.
 Tourist railroads of all stripes faced trying times in the late 1970s, inflicted mostly by skyrocketing insurance costs and declines in overall tourism activity driven by the stagnant economy and ever higher gasoline prices.
 In addition, Trans Northern had become interested in another new expansion opportunity, twenty-nine miles of soon to be former Milwaukee Road trackage between Eau Claire and Durand, Wisconsin, and likely concluded it needed the physical and financial resources invested in the Algoma railroad to launch its new Chippewa River Railroad on that line.
 The Algoma Railroad closed for good after the end of the 1979 season.